winitzki/scall/tutorial/programming_dhall.md

 - The total number of data items in the tree. (`treeCount`)
 - The maximum depth of leaves. (`treeDepth`)

-Each computation is a fold-like aggregation, so we will implement all of them via similar-looking code:
+Each computation is a fold-like function, so we will implement all of them via similar-looking code:

 ```dhall
 let treeSum : TreeNat → Natural =